2017 1

 2016 Chapelle d'Ausone - well-knitted and complex wine with a big backbone and considerable depth and length.
 Excellent for a second wine.
 91-92p.

-2016 Ausone - immense wine with a healthy dosage of oak, stunningly refined and sophisticated, classy elegance, silky fruit and tannin.
+2016 Ausone - immense wine with a healthy oak dosage, stunningly refined and sophisticated, classy elegance, silky fruit, and tannin.
 Fabulous balance and finish.
 Truly remarkable wine.
 98p.

 Cheval Blanc - 2016s here are in line with the property's 2015s.